The Web3 Fundraising Instrument Stack: SAFE + Token Right, and Its Consequences (2026)

 | Token upside | Token warrant (or side letter, some non-US) | Token ledger |

 The investor holds both future equity and a token right.
-"Stack" is the point: a Web3 raise is usually a combination, and the combination's legs have separate consequences.
-(A SAFT is a different, single-instrument route — and the highest securities risk.)
+The word "stack" is the point: a Web3 raise is usually a combination, and the combination's legs have separate consequences.
+A SAFT is a different, single-instrument route, and it carries the highest securities risk.

 Each leg is its own question

-The equity leg (SAFE) and the token leg (warrant/side letter) are distinct instruments with:
+The equity leg (the SAFE) and the token leg (a warrant or side letter) are distinct instruments with:

-- distinct securities classification — economic-reality-tested, fact by fact;
+- a distinct securities classification, economic-reality-tested, fact by fact;

-- distinct accounting treatment — scope settled per framework;
+- a distinct accounting treatment, with scope settled per framework;

 A conclusion about one leg does not carry to the other.
-Bundling them in analysis is a common error — see the instrument comparison.
+Bundling them in the analysis is a common error; see the instrument comparison.

-The SAFE dilutes the equity ledger on conversion; the token warrant/side letter dilutes the token ledger when it resolves.
-One raise touches both ledgers, so the fully diluted picture must be modelled across equity and tokens together — modelling only the equity side understates the true dilution.
+The SAFE dilutes the equity ledger on conversion; the token warrant or side letter dilutes the token ledger when it resolves.
+One raise touches both ledgers, so the fully diluted picture must be modelled across equity and tokens together; modelling only the equity side understates the true dilution.
 This is exactly why token cap-table management treats both ledgers as one combined picture.

-Each leg is recognised under the framework appropriate to it once scope is settled — equity-settled share-based payment vs other treatments for the equity side, and the separate question of how token grants/instruments are accounted for (see token vesting & cliff accounting and token compensation accounting).
+Each leg is recognised under the framework appropriate to it once scope is settled: an equity-settled share-based payment versus other treatments for the equity side, and the separate question of how token grants and instruments are accounted for (see token vesting & cliff accounting and token compensation accounting).
 The stack does not share one accounting answer; each leg's scope and treatment is determined with your accountant, framework by framework.

 There is no default stack to copy